radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 We recognize that it is difficult to upgrade legacy devices with new cryptographic protocols and user interfaces.
 The problem is made worse because the volume of RADIUS devices which are in use.
 The exact number is unknown, and can only be approximated.
 Our best guesses would be in the order of hundreds of thousands, if not millions of RADIUS/UDP devices are in daily use.

 We therefore need to define a migration path to using secure transports.
 We give a few migration steps by making stronger recommendations for shared secrets.
-Where [RFC6614] Section 2.3 makes support for TLS-PSK optional, we now require support for TLS-PSK.
+Where [RFC6614] Section 2.3 makes support for TLS-PSK optional, we suggest that RADIUS/TLS and RADIUS/DTLS implementations SHOULD support TLS-PSK.
+Implementation and operational considerations for TLS-PSK are given in {{I-D.dekok-radext-tls-psk}}, and we do not repeat them here.

 ## Shared Secrets